Underdog promo code CBSSPORTS2: New play $5, get $75 offer for NFL, NBA, more

 QB Sam Darnold, Seattle Seahawks, 1.5 passing touchdowns - Higher (0.82x)

 Darnold has thrown for at least two touchdowns in two of his last three games, and in seven games this season.
+Seattle will take on the Colts on Sunday, and Indy has the No. 28 passing defense this season.
 The SportsLine model is projecting 2.1 touchdown passes, giving this a 3 out of 5 rating.
 Pick it at Underdog:

 QB Bryce Young, Carolina Panthers, 1.5 touchdown passes - Higher (1.02x)